The Home of U.S. History Resources for Students, Teachers, and Everyone Else

 4. Two Strong Body Paragraphs Beat Three Weak Ones

-6. One Complexity Move Is Enough-Students do NOT need constant nuance — just one well-developed moment.
+6. One Complexity Move Is Enough-Students do NOT need constant nuance — just one well-

 7. Use Topic Sentences That Argue-Not: “There were many causes…”